-Have a professional sales approach
+- Implement a professional sales approach

-Maintain a satisfactory credit report
+- Maintain a satisfactory credit report

 Issues Resulting from Improper Installation

-Improper Attachment.
+- Improper Attachment.
 Nails should be either blind-nailed or face-nailed, but not a combination of both.
 Nails must be a certain size and driven in straight.

-Improper Caulking.
+- Improper Caulking.
 Caulking should not be applied to James Hardie ColorPlus siding.

-Improper Cutting.
+- Improper Cutting.
 Fiber cement siding requires special types of saws to cut the boards.